 While proactively limiting information from therapy session reminders can help safeguard patient data, human error is inevitable.
 A smarter approach is using a HIPAA compliant email solution or scheduling software from the start.

-When using any type of third-party platform to send automated appointment reminders, be sure to obtain a business associate agreement (BAA).
+When using any type of third-party platform to send automated appointment reminders, ensure you are obtaining a business associate agreement (BAA).
 This document outlines the responsibilities of the service provider in protecting ePHI.

-A secure platform should also encrypt data at rest and in transit, limit access to authorized users, and offer the opportunity to customize privacy settings based on your unique needs.
+Other capabilities to look for include encrypting data at rest and in transit, limiting access to authorized users, and offering the opportunity to customize privacy settings based on your unique needs.

 Conclusion

 Therapy session reminders are considered PHI under HIPAA.
-Therefore, therapists must implement certain safeguards to protect patient privacy.
+Therefore, certain safeguards must be implemented to protect patient privacy.

 By leaving out identifying details and using HIPAA compliant software, therapists can issue therapy session reminders as securely as possible.